pokepark/PokemonQuestBot/README.md

 Finally check the dashboard again and make sure Google Maps Geocoding API and Google Maps Time Zone API are listed as enabled services.

-## Raid creation

-There are several options to customize the creation of raid polls:

-Set `RAID_VIA_LOCATION` to true to allow raid creation from a location shared with the bot.

-Set `RAID_EGG_DURATION` to the maximum amount of minutes a user can select for the egg hatching phase.

-Set `RAID_POKEMON_DURATION_SHORT` to the maximum amount of minutes a user can select as raid duration for already running/active raids.

-Set `RAID_POKEMON_DURATION_LONG` to the maximum amount of minutes a user can select as raid duration for not yet hatched raid eggs.

-Set `RAID_DURATION_CLOCK_STYLE` to customize the default style for the raid start time selection.
-Set to true, the bot will show the time in clocktime style, e.g. "18:34" as selection when the raid will start.
-Set to false the bot will show the time until the raid starts in minutes, e.g. "0:16" (similar to the countdown in the gyms).
-Users can switch between both style in the raid creation process.

-## Raid times

-There are several options to configure the times related to the raid polls:

-Set `RAID_LOCATION` to true to send back the location as message in addition to the raid poll.

-Set `RAID_SLOTS` to the amount of minutes which shall be between the voting slots.

-Set `RAID_LAST_START` to the minutes for the last start option before the a raid ends.

-Set `RAID_ANYTIME` to true to allow attendance of the raid at any time.
-If set to false, users have to pick a specific time.

-## Raid poll design and layout

-There are several options to configure the design and layout of the raid polls:

-Set `RAID_VOTE_ICONS` to true to show the icons for the status vote buttons.

-Set `RAID_VOTE_TEXT` to true to show the text for the status vote buttons.

-Set `RAID_LATE_MSG` to true to enable the message hinting that some participants are late.

-Set `RAID_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.

-## Raid sharing
+## Quest sharing

-You can share raid polls with any chat in Telegram via a share button.
+You can share quests with any chat in Telegram via a share button.

-Sharing raid polls can be restricted, so only moderators or users or both can be allowed to share a raid poll.
+Sharing quests can be restricted, so only moderators or users or both can be allowed to share a quest.

-Therefore it is possible, via a comma-separated list, to specify the chats the raid polls can be shared with.
+Therefore it is possible, via a comma-separated list, to specify the chats the quests can be shared with.

 For the ID of a chat either forward a message from the chat to a bot like @RawDataBot or search the web for another method ;)